jezevec10/jstris-guide/usermode.md

 Then you can compare it with a number - available operators are `>`, `>=`, `=`, `<=`, `<`.

 You can also check for a **Custom expression**.
-Custom expressions require a variable on the left hand side of the expression.
+Custom expressions require a variable on the left-hand side of the expression.
 Custom expressions accept [system variables](#system-variables), [local counters](#local-counters) and [custom](#variable) variables.

 For example: To check if a level (custom variable) is higher or equal to 20, a custom expression would look like this: